 Subsequent visits will be approximately at 12 weeks, 16 weeks, 20 weeks, 24 weeks, 28 weeks, 32 weeks, 34 weeks, 36 weeks, 38 weeks and weekly thereafter.
 This could vary depending on your unique circumstances.
-For low risk women, alternate antenatal visits with our midwife Kris could be arranged.

 I will discuss your plan and mode of delivery with you.
 With a few exceptions, I will attend, assess and deliver your baby/babies.
 I do share weekend on-calls with other experienced obstetricians.
 You will be notified well in advanced on my availability around your due date.

 All deliveries will be performed at NorthWest Hospital.
 North West Hospital is equipped to care for babies over 32 weeks gestation.

 We would encourage you and your partner to learn as much as possible about your pregnancy and childbirth.
 North West Private Hospital does provide one on one education sessions conducted by midwives at 28 and 36 weeks.
 This is strongly encouraged.
 A good book is What to Expect When You’re Expecting.
 You can purchase this online from Book Depository, Amazon or at any good bookstore.

 It is normal to put between 10 and 12 kilograms during pregnancy.
 Excessive or minimal weight change does not necessarily indicate a problem with the baby.